jaredthecoder/debugging_c_notes/README.md

 ---

 ThreadSanitizer:
-- compile with `gcc -fsanitize=thread -pie -fPIE -g test.c`
+- Compile with `gcc -fsanitize=thread -pie -fPIE -g test.c`

-Memory leaks:
+Memory leaks or use after free:
-- can use valgrind
+- Can use Valgrind or Google's sanitizers